apiman/apiman.github.io/_blog-src/_posts/2016-02-22-plugin-mgmt.markdown

 mvn clean install -DskipTests
 ```

 (The “skipTests” directive is a bit of laziness.
 There is a test included in the plugin that will fail because of the change that we just made.
-You can either run this command as it, or you can edit the test in the plugin to also look for a string of “quite true.”)
+You can either run this command as is, or you can edit the test in the plugin to also look for a string of “quite true.”)

 Now, when we access the API again, we’ll see the change reflected - without our having to manually upgrade or uninstall/install the policy plugin: